TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_AntiPatterns.md

 Quality can be hard to measure but "number of bugs you released" and "length of time taken to change direction" might be good starters?
 How about "average number of pull-request comments"?
 Though this can be skewed by the fella on the team who complains because Git-Commit messages don't have a full-stop on the end.
 (This actually happened).

 Worse than all of this is the talking-shop retrospective where everyone wastes an hour moaning about all the crazy bobbins that's happened in the last two weeks, without committing to anything that would make the world a better place.
-I'm all for continous improvement - it's one of the two bedrocks of small-a-agility after all - but you do *have to*, you know, **improve, continously**.
+I'm all for continuous improvement - it's one of the two bedrocks of small-a-agility after all - but you do *have to*, you know, **improve, continuously**.
 If you don't, then you're just holding retrospectives because *Scrum says you have to*.

 ## Being told what to do, how, and by when